What to wear

 Hat

-You lose a third of your heat through your head so in the colder months you need to keep it warm with a woolly hat.
-In warmer conditions, a baseball cap can protect you from the sun.
+You lose a third of your heat through your head so in the colder months you need to keep it warm with a woolly or fleece hat.
+In warmer conditions, a baseball cap protects your head and face from the sun.

 All-in-one ('Onesie')

-An all-in-one is a lycra suit generally used for racing, but could become part of your regular training kit as they are made from good wicking fabric and allow you to move easily.
+An all-in-one is a lycra suit generally used for racing, they are made from good wicking fabric and allow you to move easily.
 In summer this might be all that you wear and in winter it can make a good base layer.
+Generic 'onesies' cost around £50, club specific custom onesies can fetch north of £70.
+At first just buy one for racing and use other kit to train in.

 Tracksuit trousers

-Tracksuit trousers are good in the winter to keep your legs warm, particularly when you’re off the water, rigging boats or trailering at a regatta.
+During the head season (winter) tracksuit trousers keep your legs warm, particularly when you’re off the water, rigging boats or trailering at a regattas.

 Leggings and shorts

 Any type of leggings are good for rowing because they won’t catch on the boat.
-Long leggings are great in cold weather whereas close fitting shorts work well in the summer months.
-Avoid garments that have a heavy stitching (rugby shorts) as they have tendency to 'rub' during outings resulting in blisters in embarassing areas!!
+Long leggings (sometimes fleece lined) are great in cold weather whereas close fitting shorts work well in the summer months.
+Avoid garments that have a heavy or raised stitching (rugby shorts) as they have a tendency to 'rub' during outings resulting in blisters in embarrassing areas!!

-Non cotton 'tech top' t-shirts are great for all weather – worn on their own in hot weather or built up in layers in colder weather.
+Non cotton breathable 'tech top' t-shirts are great for all weather – worn on their own in hot weather or built up in layers in colder weather.
 In the cold it’s better to have lots of thin layers rather than one thick one!
+Often you will see rowers using this combination with an all in one.

-Body warmers or gillets are a good option for cold weather as they keep your trunk warm whilst not impeding your arms.
+Body warmers or gillets are a popular option for cold weather as they keep your trunk warm whilst not impeding your arms.

 Splash Tops